Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 f) re-forming during the growing season due to the alienation of above-ground organs as a result of mowing or grazing;

-g). a + b + c + d.
+and). a + b + c + d.

-18. Longline arrangement of plants:
+18. Tiered arrangement of plants:

-b) makes the habitat ecologically more capacious;
+b) makes the habitat more ecologically capacious;

 c) creates a large number of ecological niches, especially in relation to the light regime;

-d) reduces competition and ensures the sustainability of the community;
+d) reduces competition and ensures community sustainability;

 a) increase in floristic richness;